-The group welcomes contact from international conservation and educational organisations who may like to collaborate with us on future inshore marine research in the region or seek advice on the logistics of scientific research in the Falkland Islands and South Atlantic UK Overseas Territories.
-We also invite contact from postgraduate students who may be considering proposals for research in inshore cold temperate waters.
+SMSG welcomes contact from local and international organisations who wish to collaborate on marine research or seek advice on the logistics of research in the South Atlantic.
+We also invite contact from postgraduate students who may be considering proposals for research in inshore marine ecological studies.

-Be sure to check our web blog for reports and images from SMSG expeditions throughout the South Atlantic region.
+Be sure to check our web blog for the latest expedition and new highlights!

 PhD Opportunity to study marine ecology in the Falkland Islands.